3,150 total views, 6 views today

 An e-commerce platform, in which foreign investment has been made, therefore, cannot exercise ownership or control over the inventory sold on its platform.
 But this is as of now!
 Who knows things may change once the draft policy is replaced by the national e-commerce policy in the future.

 2) Cap on Everlasting Discounts :

-The never-ending “Last few hours of Once in a lifetime kind of sales & deep discounts” being offered by giant online players over the last few years have dramatically impacted the footfall at physical retail stores.
-The policy recommends time & amount caps to online big e-tailers.
+The never-ending “Last few hours of Once in a lifetime kind of sales and deep discounts” being offered by giant online players over the last few years have dramatically impacted the footfall at physical retail stores.
+The policy recommends time and amount caps to online big e-tailers.
 All e-commerce sites/apps available for download in India must have a registered business entity in India as the importer on record or as the entity through which all sales in India are transacted.

 3) Users Data to stay within Indian borders:

 Indian government seems to making headway in the same direction as effectuated by the European Union’s General Data Protection Regulation Law in 2018 by mandating online platforms to store their data locally.
-The government is proposing setting up a legal and technological framework for restrictions on cross-border data flow and also laid out conditions for businesses regarding collection or processing of sensitive data locally and storing it abroad.
+The government is proposing setting up a legal and technological framework for restrictions on cross-border data flow and also laid out conditions, for businesses regarding collection or processing of sensitive data locally and storing it abroad.
 This move comes in wake of ensuring data privacy and security compliance.
 Also, the policy recommends that this data to be made available to the government under special circumstances.